Street Name Origins

 A lane ran from St Nicholas Church, between fields of corn (Loan means Lane).
 In otherwords, Loanfoot was at the bottom of the lane from the church.

 Loaninghill is named after Old Loaninghill Farm which stood nearby (loaning also means lane).

 MacFarlane Place was named after Maisie MacFarlane, the proprietor of the local newsagent.
-The family still operate MacFarlane's Newsagents on West Main Street.
+Until 2019, the family still operated MacFarlane's Newsagents on West Main Street, Uphall.